 Will there be opportunities to try solo singing?

 There may be some songs that require a soloist.
 When those solo opportunities arrive, there will be an opportunity for you to attend a solo workshop.
 If your voice fits into the solo part particularly well, you may get approached by your Choir Leader and asked to sing it with the choir at your next weekly rehearsal session.
 After this, your Choir leader may ask if you’d be willing to cover the solo for a specific performance

 Will we be using backing tracks when we perform live?

 Yes!
 Your Choir Leader will conduct you whilst you perform along to the backing track.
 There may also be occasion where your choir leader will accompany you on the guitar during a performance.

 Will we be going on any international trips?

-International trips are optional mini breaks.
+International and staycation trips are optional mini breaks.
 They are not included in your membership fees but they are possible to organise